publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= [2.8.1] - 08 Dec, 2022 =

+* FIXED: Fix PHP warning: attempt to read propertyu "ID" on null in the "the_content" filter, #313;
+* FIXED: Fix PHP warning: undefined array key "properties" in class-wp-rest-meta-fields.php, #311;
+* FIXED: Update language files to ES, FR and IT (thanks to @wocmultimedia), #308;

 = [2.8.0] - 08 Nov, 2022 =

 * ADDED: Add translations for ES, FR, IT languages, #297;